Wireless Networking

 Wireless signal propagation refers to how wireless signals travel through the air from one point to another.
 The strength and quality of the signal can be affected by obstacles, distance, and interference.

-- Environmental factors like metal objects, water, or other wireless devices can interfere with signal strength
+- Environmental factors like metal or water can interfere

 Antenna